- Date acquired: July 23rd 2004

 I took the opportunity to show him the hordes of SKX031K photos I had in my laptop and told him that it was a homage watch.
 He asked me how much it cost and his eyes widened slightly in amazement when I told him how much I paid for it.
 Obviously it was much less than he had expected.

 I find this watch interesting as it serves well as a daily beater or the occasional wristwear.
-Although I don’t wear the SKX031K as often as I do nowadays but it’s a keeper for me.
+Although I don’t wear the SKX031K as often as I do nowadays it’s definitely a keeper for me.
 Would I buy this watch again?
 Yes, I would unreservedly…but only if I could find another new one.

 Above: This is probably the best looking photo of a SKX013K I’ve seen so far.
 (Borrowed picture)

 What I liked:

 - A definitely timeless and classic looking sports watch from Seiko

 - Nicely designed Submariner homage watch without looking too “Rolex-like”